-The Company needs equity capital financing in order to explore and evaluate its properties and for working capital requirements and for repayment of the promissory note.
+The Company needs equity capital financing in order to explore and evaluate its properties and for working capital requirements.
 Because of limited working capital and continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and/or to reach profitable levels of operation.
 Sustained global economic and political uncertainty could result in more costly or limited access to funding sources and there is no assurance that funds will be available on terms acceptable to the Company or at all.
 All of these factors indicate the existence of material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.